-To study the action of the highly complicated non-abelian group $\scrH_N$ on $D$, we once again interpret $D$ as the rigid analytic space associated to a universal deformation space, this time of a $1$-dimensional formal group of height $2$.
+To study the action of the highly complicated non-abelian group $\scrH_N$ on $D$, we once again interpret $D$ as the rigid-analytic space associated to a universal deformation space, this time of a $1$-dimensional formal group of height $2$.
 This allows us to use the work of Gross-Hopkins \cite{GH} and Lubin-Tate \cite{LT}.
 Using the equivariant Gross-Hopkins period morphism $\Phi: D \arr \PP^1$, we may study of the action of $\scrH_N$ on $D$ via the action of M\"obius transformations on $\PP^1$.
 We define open discs $J \subset D, U \subset \PP^1$ such that $\Phi$ restricts to an isomorphism $J \arr U$.
-We show that all singular moduli of discriminant prime to $p$ lie in $J(W(\FF_q))$, which is in bijection with $U(W(\FF_q))$, the open unit disc in $W(\FF_q)$.
+We show that all CM points of discriminant prime to $p$ lie in $J(W(\FF_q))$, which is in bijection with $U(W(\FF_q))$, the open unit disc in $W(\FF_q)$.
 The key point now is that we are able to obtain a very explicit description of the $p$-adic closure $\HH_N$ of $\scrH_N$ in $\scrR^\times$.
-We equip $\HH_N$ with a measure coming from the action of $T_\ell$.
-We translate our questions about the Hecke orbit of a singular moduli $x\in D$ under $T_\ell$ to questions about stationary measures for the action of $\HH_N$.
-Using the description of $\HH_N$ and the work of Benoist-Quint \cite{BQ}, we conclude that there is a unique stationary probability measure (namely, a measure fixed under the action of $\HH_N$), independent of $x$ and~$N$, whose support is $J(W(\FF_q))$.
+We equip $\HH_N$ with a measure coming from the action of~$T_\ell$.
+We translate our questions about the Hecke orbit of a CM point $x\in D$ under $T_\ell$ to questions about stationary measures for the action of $\HH_N$.
+Using the description of $\HH_N$ and the work of Benoist-Quint \cite{BQ1}, we conclude that there is a unique stationary probability measure (namely, a measure fixed under the action of $\HH_N$), independent of $x$ and~$N$, whose support is $J(W(\FF_q))$.
 See Theorems~\ref{cor: 5104} - \ref{thm:5107}.